Get Involved

 For more information about this position, please see GSA Bylaw and Policy.

-GSA Board: 1 GSA Councillor
+GSA Board: 3 GSA Councillors

 Position Start Date: Immediate